When the Prompt Becomes Visual: Vision-Centric Jailbreak Attacks for Large Image Editing Models: : Jailbreak Attack in Vision

 As shown in Fig.~\ref{fig:defense}, through reusing KV-Cache, it prevents repetitive image and text encoding, demanding \emph{negligible} computational overhead and latency compared with using additional guard models.
 Further experiment in Appendix~\ref{app:defense_analysis} verifies its efficiency.

 \textbf{Discussion:} The safety of VLMs is typically well-aligned in language space.
-Through appending a text safety trigger after the multimodal prompt, due to the attention mechanism of the transformer model~\cite{vaswani2017attention}, the inherent safety-awareness of VLMs can be activated and utilized for defense.
+Through leveraging a text safety trigger, due to the attention mechanism of the transformer model~\cite{vaswani2017attention}, the inherent safety-awareness of VLMs can be activated and utilized for defense.
 The essence of the proposed defense approach is to transform the vision-centric attack back to a text-centric attack through multimodal reasoning in the language space, in which the VLMs often have better immunity.